kvdufresne/openknowledgecenter/index.md

 ---
-title: Open Scholars Project
+title: Open Knowledge Center
 layout: default
 ---

-The Open Scholars Project is an informal forum to learn about and discuss developments in open access.
-The group will allow FSU researchers and scholars to share experiences with open publishing, code and data across subject areas.
-We aim to create a group that is also action-oriented and supportive in bringing faculty, post-docs and graduate students together.
-The group will meet monthly each semester.
+The Open Knowledge Center (OKC) is an incubator for communities, projects, initiatives, and programs that build on NC State’s strengths and leadership in public, open, and experimental approaches to research, scholarship, and education.
+The Center is staffed by librarians, graduate assistants, and visiting scholars with deep expertise on information policy, open research and scholarship, and knowledge production workflows, tools, and platforms.

+The Open Knowledge Center offers particular skills and expertise in: copyright, licensing, publishing, digital humanities, open education, computational text analysis, open science, and critical approaches to data and technology.